Elevenlabs AudioNative Player

 When to use it

-Let’s use the “targeting” option when we have specified audience groups and places where our ads are to be displayed.
-It is important to remember that this method limits the reach of the campaign precisely by specifying where and to whom our ad will be displayed.
+Let’s use the „targeting” option when we have specified audience groups and places where our ads will be displayed.
+This method limits the campaign’s reach precisely by specifying where and to whom our ad will be displayed.

 Information about the „Watching”